 The modern spelling of Tic Tac Toe didn’t come into play until the early 20th century in the United States, where it was renamed from the British Noughts and Crosses.

-Tic Tac Toe was brought to the digital world in 1952 as a game called “OXO.”
+Tic Tac Toe history was changed dramatically when the game was brought to the digital world in 1952 as a game called “OXO.”
 Produced by Sandy Douglas, a British computer scientist, OXO became one of the first known video games that pit human players up against a computer opponent capable of playing perfect games.

 In 1975, Tic Tac Toe was used to show how Tinkertoys can be used to make a functioning computer.
 MIT students fashioned the Tinkertoy Computer, which, like OXO, can play Tic Tac Toe perfectly.